-Six giant troll sculptures are making their way to the Pacific Northwest, courtesy of Danish artist Thomas Dambo and The Way of the Bird King project (I call it The Giant Troll Adventure).
-Trolls have already been revealed in Portland, Bainbridge Island and West Seattle, with the most recent addition in Issaquah.
-The last two trolls (on Vashon Island and in Ballard) will be completed in the coming weeks.
+Six giant troll sculptures have made their way to the Pacific Northwest, courtesy of Danish artist Thomas Dambo and The Way of the Bird King project (I call it The Giant Troll Adventure).
+Trolls are located in Portland, Bainbridge Island, Ballard, West Seattle and Issaquah.

 [Find the giant Bainbridge troll; Find the giant troll in West Seattle]